Vocabulary word walls in secondary ELA provide a visual learning opportunity for students.

 Repeat Words.

-- As a warm up activity, have students engage in a brief 5 minute discussion using a vocabulary word and give them a starter to do so.
+• As a warm up activity, have students engage in a brief 5 minute discussion using a vocabulary term and give them a starter to do so.
 Emphasize that they must use the starter to begin in order to ensure they are repeatedly hearing/saying the word.
 For example…Say: “Turn to your partner and begin a discussion using this starter: One example of an object accelerating is…

-- Play the example/non-example game with students.
+• Play the example/non-example game with students.
 Show students a sentence on the board, and ask them to say the vocabulary word if it is an example of the word.
-For example: If you think the sentence is an example of interior, say “interior”
+For example: If you think the sentence is an example of interior, say “interior. ”On their vacation, the family visited a lake in the middle of Montana.”

 Write the words.